 “Piece of shit,” Nina said.

-Our third bartender for the night, a dark-skinned black man in his early twenties named Kyle, crossed his arms over his chest and glared as the door banged shut.
-Being barely old enough to drink and having a baby face made the glare more cute than menacing, but I didn’t have the heart to tell him that.
+Our third bartender for the night, a short black man in his early twenties named Kyle, crossed his arms over his chest and glared as the door banged shut.
+Being barely old enough to drink and having a baby face made the glare more cute than menacing, but I didn’t have the heart to tell Kyle that.

-“One of these days, I’m going to fuck up my closing cash out,” he said.
-“Like short it a grand so that Charley has to get involved and Jimmy will be forced to confess that he bailed early.”
+“One of these days, I’m going to fuck up my cash out,” he said.
+“Like short it a grand so that Charley has to get involved, and Jimmy will be forced to confess that he bailed early.”

 Kyle swore and stalked away.